noemi-mancini/list-everything/README.md

 # list-everything
 A (very) simple application to list everything.
-I'm just testing AngularJS (and this is my first repo), but I'd like to go further.
+I'm just testing AngularJS and GIT (this is my first repo).

+Installed with Bower: AngularJS

 To Do:
 - Add/Delete items